Blog

 How it works

-I personally use Acorns for round-ups, and I’m continuously surprised by how quickly money adds up.
+I use Acorns for round-ups, and I’m continuously surprised by how quickly money adds up.
 I have it set up so that every purchase I make with my Chase cards gets rounded to the nearest dollar.

 I never notice the money coming out of my Chase account, and at the end of every month, I have an extra $100 to $200 sitting in my account earning dividends and interest.